luweizhang/ai-chatbot-node/README.md

 - tracks your diet over time

 Long term vision:
-- When AI buddy collects enough data, eventually it will evolve into a general intelligence and be your goto right hand man in life.
+- When AI buddy collects enough data, eventually it will evolve into a general intelligence.

 Architecture:
 - Microsoft Bot Framework